This easy steak marinade takes only 5 ingredients and 5 minutes of prep! The most delicious flavor that creates a tender and juicy steak.

 Table of Contents

 Steak is a delicacy in our house.
-We love to enjoy it on special occasions and especially love when it’s grilled.
+We love to enjoy my sirloin steak recipe on special occasions and especially love when it’s grilled.
 It has the best flavor!
 You can also cook steak in the oven or make steak and potatoes on the stove with equally delicious results.
 Both ways are so yummy!

 I’ve been using my trusty chicken marinade for years and decided it was time to post this easy steak marinade.
 It’s one of my favorite grilling recipes and is so simple to make!

 We use this marinade (or my favorite steak rub) for New York strip and ribeye steaks.
+I save flank steak for my carne asada recipe!
 It’s great for making steak kabobs or skillet steak bites as well.
+You could even marinate your beef tenderloin in it.
 However, we love grilling our steak for maximum taste and tenderness.
 It brings out so much flavor!

 We also love to serve with these easy grilled vegetables, which are so simple to cook.
 And not to mention delicious!

-Instructions: Whisk the ingredients together in a small bowl.
-Place the steak in a large zip top bag or bowl, then pour the marinade on top and seal the bag/bowl.
+Whisk the ingredients together in a small bowl.
+Place the steak in a large freezer bag or bowl, then pour the marinade on top and seal the bag/bowl.
 Let marinate in the fridge for at least 30 minutes, but around 4 hours is ideal.
 The longer the steaks marinate, the more flavor they will have!

 How to Cook Steak on the Grill